premAI-io/prem-daemon/README.md

 # Prem ❤️

 > Prem: A Privacy-Centric Open-Source AI Cloud Infrastructure Powered by Nostr.
-A cutting-edge, open-source AI platform designed with privacy at its core.
-Leveraging state-of-the-art Large Language Models (LLMs), Prem provides a secure and flexible environment for self-hosting AI models or utilizing our privacy-focused cloud infrastructure.
+Leveraging state-of-the-art Large Language Models (LLMs), Prem provides a secure and flexible environment for self-hosting AI models quickly and efficiently.

 ## Prem Box

 The `prem-box` is the primary repository used to build and serve the different AI services.
 Each docker image represents a service that can be run locally, in the Prem Cloud, or in your server infrastructure.
-The repository is structured around two main concepts:
+The Prem architecture is structured around two main concepts:

-- Controller: a simplified FastAPI web server that uses the docker engine to run the different images.
+- Controller: a simple FastAPI web server that uses the docker engine to run and manage the different images.
-- Worker: a single AI service exposed with a FastAPI web server using similar endpoints to those of OpenAI based on the task it is implemented to perform (e.g., `chat-completions`, `embeddings`, `images-generation`).
+- Service: a single AI service that exposes certain endpoints based on a predefined scaffolding given by it's service type (or App).

-The worker can be run on both GPU and CPU hardware based on the model and the user hardware availability.
-Multiple options are available for handling this aspect.
+The service can be run both on GPU and CPU hardware based on the model and the user hardware availability.
+Multiple options are available in order to handle this aspect.

 ## [Prem App](https://github.com/premAI-io/prem-app)